o-leolleo/blog/content/blog/hugo-tailwind-cf-pages--and-gh-actions.md

 It has a very good documentation and a very clear structure.
 Didn't have to think much and went straight to using it.

 ## Conclusion

+I've finally assembled the tools and managed to get the time to write this very first post in a long time.
+The chosen tools made the whole process smooth especially due to the content and community around them.
+The idea is with time to fill this site with interesting posts 😄.

+Hope you enjoyed this first one!